EnterpriseDB/tpa/docs/src/index.md

 ## Versioning in TPA

 TPA previously used a date-based versioning scheme whereby the major version was derived from the year.
-From version 23 we have moved to a derivative of semantic versioning.
-For historical reasons, we are not using the full three-part semantic version number.
-Instead TPA uses a two-part `major.minor` format.
-The minor version is incremented on every release, the major version is only incremented where required to comply with the backward compatibility principle below.
+From version 23 TPA transitioned to semantic versioning, initially using a two-part `major-minor` pattern, then adopting full three-part semantic versioning in version 23.34.1.
+Under this scheme, the major version is only incremented where required to comply with the backward compatibility principle below.

 ### Backwards compatibility